 I had never travelled alone or outside of Europe before prior to 2018, and I went to Canada with the intention of hiking the Great Divide Trail.
 It was a backup plan of mine and if I’m honest, I saw it as second best compared to America–how foolish.
 I feel this is almost an insult to Canada, so I apologise (Canada has rubbed off on me; I’m apologising already, eh?)
-I wanted the sun, snakes, accents, etc. that America has to offer.
-The irony here is that Canada was actually incredibly hot most of the time (similar accents, haha).
+I wanted the sun, snakes, etc. that America has to offer.
+The irony here is that Canada was actually incredibly hot most of the time.
 Things worked out extremely well–not perfectly but no life story would be perfect without imperfections.
-I’d love to return and work there but sadly by the time I had finished faffing around with two American visa denials, I am just shy of the 18-30 international experience Canada programme!
-I digress…
+I’d love to return and work there.

 After about four years of wanting to do a long distance hike, inspired by the movie “Wild” (a story about Cheryl Strayed), plenty of planning, and research, I booked a flight in a haphazard way.
 I wasn’t really sure what I’d do when I got on the plane because I was terrified.
 Not of flying, but going to somewhere, on my own, not really knowing how I’d make this work.
 Would my little knife be rejected at the airport?
 Would my camera get smashed by some airport security guy?
 These are the stupid things I worried about mostly because of the hostile experience I faced at the US Embassy.
 I had plans but what if my foot broke or something?
 In the end, I just stopped worrying.
 The plane flight went well, except the little child kicking me in the back every five minutes.
 The food was nice (does that make me sound mentally ill?
 I’d always heard flight food was bad).
 Gatwick Airport was cute… This is how cute… Nothing there really makes sense, it’s like some kind of weird maze, and I think that’s so you don’t find the food shops.
 Because if you do find them, you will probably die of a heart attack.
 For the price of a little bar of Cadburys chocolate, a packet of crisps and a bottle of water, I believe you can buy a small island in Thailand.
 This is not surprising I guess because it is the last decent bar of Cadbury’s chocolate you will find until you return home; Canadian Cadbury’s chocolate is truly awful.